Chris Johnson (baseball): Chicago White Sox

 Johnson was hired as the hitting coach for the Charlotte Knights, the Triple-A affiliate of the Chicago White Sox, before the 2021 season.

 On November 29, 2022, Johnson was named assistant hitting coach for the White Sox.
 This would be his first coaching position in the Major League level.

+Washington Nationals

+Johnson was named the assistant hitting coach for the Washington Nationals for the 2024 season.
+In August 2024, the Nationals renewed Johnson's contract for an additional season.
+He was let go following the 2025 season.

 Personal life

 Johnson is the son of former MLB player and coach Ron Johnson.